jon-kjartansson/cap_proj_uc_mlai/README.md

 ## Research Question

+**Note:** The wording of the problem statement has been modified slighly from previously submitted version.

-Can we build an interpretable machine-learning model to predict next-day stock behavior—focusing on idiosyncratic (excess) return—using historical market, technical, sector, and macro data to support risk-aware trading?
+Can we build an interpretable machine-learning model to predict next-day stock behavior - focusing on idiosyncratic (excess) return - using historical market, technical, sector, and macro data to support risk-aware trading?

 ## Data & Sources